cvsandbox/ANNT/examples/rnn_time_series/README.md

 | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- |
 |  0 |  1 |  4 |  9 | 16 | 25 | 16 |  9 |  4 |  1 |

-Let's assume we would like to predict 2 value and then compare prediction accuracy.
+Let's assume we would like to predict 2 values and then compare prediction accuracy.
 This means we need to exclude 2 last values from the provided dataset (not use those for training).
 Finally, let's assume we want to generate sequences of 4 steps in length.
 This will create the next 4 training sequences:

 ```
 0 -> 1 -> 4 -> 9 -> 16